oonwy/AE_NPE/README.md

 # AE_NPE

-This repository serves to provide a sample simulation file for the modelling approach detailed in the source article.
-Video animations of the simulated physical fields in the 3D case are provided as supplementary material for the source article.
+This repository serves to provide a sample simulation file for the modelling approach detailed in the journal publication titled "[Formulation of acoustoelectric phenomena in ionic media via the Nernst–Planck equation](https://iopscience.iop.org/article/10.1088/1361-6560/ae241b)".
+Video animations of the simulated physical fields in the 3D case are provided as supplementary material for the article.
 <br><br>

 ## Sample Simulation File

-The COMSOL®-based simulation file will be made available on this repository upon publication of the work.
-Should you require early access to the file, please contact the author at oonwy@connect.hku.hk.
+A COMSOL®-based simulation file for the [2D simulation case in NaCl solution](/Example_2D_NaCl.mph) is provided for reference.

+The simulated field data is cleared to meet the filesize limit on GitHub.
+To view the simulated fields, please run the simulations sequentially as follow:
+- (1) "Compute" Study 1, THEN
+- (2) "Compute" Study 2.
 <br><br>

 ## Video Files for 3D Simulation Case